sowmyathogiti/Healthify/README.md

 4. As an admin, I want to share challenge results with group members, so I can avoid conflicts among group members

 ## User roles:

-1) **Create and edit a user profile:**

-   In our Healthify-NWMSU app ,all the users have permissions to create their own profile and they can edit their profile any time.
+1. As a user, I want to able to create and edit my profile, so I can add new data to my profile when I want.

-2) **Choose to use the app anonymously, i.e. choose a username that is not the user's real name:**
+2. As a user, I want to able to use application anonymously, so I can choose username that is not my real name.

-   Users have permission to choose username on their own and it can be any name apart from their own name.

-3) **Accept or reject a group assignment:**

-   Users can either accept or reject a group assignment based on their interest, they have complete rights on it.
+3. As a user, I want to able to accept or reject a group assignment, so I can have complete rights on what I am doing.

-4) **Enter, view, and modify personal data as needed:**

-   In Healthify-NWMSU app, users have three options

-	• They can enter data as needed.

-      • After entering the data, if they want to recheck it they have an option to view it.

-      • If they want to do any changes after viewing the entered data they have an option to modify it.

-5) **Participate in a challenge individually, i.e. not in a group:**

-    Individual challenges are accepted in Healthify-NWMSU app, because performing some challenges individually will help them to increase self-confident.

-6) **View challenge data for the rest of their group:**
+4. As a user, I want to able to enter, view and modify data, so I can work on my personal as I needed.

+5. As a user, I want to able to participate in a challenge individually, so I can able to complete challenges on my own.

-     Not only doing their individual challenges, users also have permission to view challenge data of other group members.
+6. As a user, I want to view challenge data for the rest of their group, so I can learn new things from group members.

-7) **View data from past challenges:**

-     Users have the permission to revisit the challenges that was completed in the past.
+7. As a user, I want to able to view data from past challenges, so I can use my past data in my future challenges

 ## Security must be addressed throughout the app: